Comment on "Regular evaporating black holes with stable cores": Abstract

 \section{Abstract}

-Regular black holes are generically unstable because of the phenomenon that goes by the name of ``mass inflation" which destabilizes the inner horizon.
-In recent works, [{arXiv:2209.10612v1 and arXiv:2211.09192v1}], it is argued that Hawking radiation can cure this instability and some concerns are raised against the validity of the previous analyses showing its existence in first place.
-In this short comment, we explain our reservations regarding these recent claims and reiterate the relevance of the mass inflation instability for regular black holes of astrophysical interest.
+Regular black holes are generically unstable because of the classical phenomenon that goes by the name of ``mass inflation" which destabilizes the inner horizon.
+In a recent article, [Phys.Rev.D~107~(2023)~2,~024005], it is argued that semiclassical effects due to Hawking radiation can cure this instability, and some concerns are raised against the validity of previous analyses showing its existence in the first place.
+In this short comment, we explain our reservations regarding these recent claims, and reiterate the relevance of the mass inflation instability for regular black holes of astrophysical interest.